richgames/richgames.github.io/README.md

-# Shop site based on Poole using Jekyll
+# Rich Games site based on Poole using Jekyll